Identity Theft Detection and Prevention

 Security Incident Reporting:

 An employee who believes that a security incident has occurred shall complete a Red Flag incident report found on the college staff web page.
-Once submitted, this electronic report will automatically notify the Vice President for Student Affairs or designee and the Chief Information Officer for immediate action.
-In addition, the Internal Auditor and Manager of Security and Safety will also be notified.
+Once submitted, this electronic report will automatically notify the Vice President, Academic and Student Success or designee and the Chief Information Officer for immediate action.
+The Director of Information Technology serves as the back-up support in the absence of the CIO.
+In addition, the Internal Auditor and Director, Public Safety, will also be notified.

 The College remains responsible for compliance with the Red Flags Rules even if it outsources operations to a third party service provider.
 The written agreement between the College and the third party service provider shall require the third party to have reasonable policies and procedures designed to detect relevant Red Flags that may arise in the performance of their service provider’s activities.
 The written agreement must also indicate whether the service provider is responsible for notifying only the College of the detection of a Red Flag or if the service provider is responsible for implementing appropriate steps to prevent or mitigated identify theft.